 Your poop says a lot about your health.
 And while form, frequency, and odor are important indicators of bowel function, so is color.

-But for most people, green poop is a sign that something isn’t quite right with their digestion.
+- But in most cases, green poop is a sign that something isn’t quite right with digestion.

 Here are the most common foods that may cause green poop: